-No animal or article not listed in premium list will be entered for premium, except as otherwise provided.

-10. Articles that have won premiums in previous years will not be awarded premiums

-11. All stock must be owned by exhibitor at least 30 days prior to the opening day

-12. In all entries in Dept. 11, 12, 13 and 14, owner must be prepared to produce certificates of registry upon demand in the purebred classes.
-All information required to properly fill out the entry blanks for each entry must be given.

-13. Entries in Dept. 11, 12, 13, 14, 15, 16, 17 and 18 from any Nebraska county.
-Entries in all other classes to be from Cuming County only.

-14. Any privilege or concession obtained under false representation will be revoked by the management and any and all moneys paid for same will be forfeited to

-15. No monstrosities or beggars will be allowed on the grounds.

-16. Pens and stalls will be provided only for livestock exhibited.
+- 9. No animal or article not listed in premium list will be entered for premium, except as otherwise provided. - 10.
+Articles that have won premiums in previous years will not be awarded premiums again. - 11.
+All stock must be owned by exhibitor at least 30 days prior to the opening day of the Fair. - 12.
+In all entries in Dept. 11, 12, 13 and 14, owner must be prepared to produce certificates of registry upon demand in the purebred classes.
+All information required to properly fill out the entry blanks for each entry must be given. - 13.
+Entries in Dept. 11, 12, 13, 14, 15, 16, 17 and 18 from any Nebraska county.
+Entries in all other classes to be from Cuming County only. - 14.
+Any privilege or concession obtained under false representation will be revoked by the management and any and all moneys paid for same will be forfeited to the Society.
+No monstrosities or beggars will be allowed on the grounds.
+Pens and stalls will be provided only for livestock exhibited.

-17. All exhibitors are to have their stalls cleared of manure and straw by 9:00 a.m. each morning.
-No trailers and trucks can be left at the fair.
+17. All exhibitors are to have their stalls cleared of manure and straw by 9:00 a.m.